Shiloh, New Jersey: Local government

 Brad Campbell was appointed to fill the vacant mayoral seat of Harold Davis, following his death in February 2014.
 The council seat expiring in 2017 held by Carman Daddario became vacant following his being sworn in to serve on the Cumberland County Board of Chosen Freeholders.

 Federal, state and county representation

-Shiloh is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Shiloh had been in the 3rd state legislative district.
+Shiloh is located in the 2nd Congressional District and is part of New Jersey's 3rd state legislative district.

 Politics

 As of March 2011, there were a total of 374 registered voters in Shiloh, of which 80 (21.4%) were registered as Democrats, 117 (31.3%) were registered as Republicans and 176 (47.1%) were registered as Unaffiliated.
 There was one voter registered to another party.